arpit-1110/Automated-measurement-of-Fetal-head-circumference/README.md

 # Automated-measurement-of-Fetal-head-circumference

-Ellipse fitting on US images of fetal head using Unit model
+Circumference measurement of fetal head using UNet model